Reporting Abuse of Vulnerable Adults

 The Minnesota Vulnerable Adults Act is intended to protect adults with physical, mental, or emotional disabilities.
 The Act requires the reporting of suspected maltreatment of vulnerable adults, requires investigation of the reports, and provides protective and counseling services in appropriate cases.

 When a report of suspected maltreatment is made under the Act, the vulnerable adult has a right to be notified of any determinations of whether maltreatment occurred and to receive a written report of the final determination.
-If the vulnerable adult disagrees with the determination, the vulnerable adult has a right to request the investigating agency to reconsider the final determination, or to appeal the determination to a statewide Vulnerable Adult Maltreatment Review Panel.
+If the vulnerable adult disagrees with the determination, the vulnerable adult has a right to request the investigating agency to reconsider the final determination, or to appeal the determination to the statewide Vulnerable Adult Maltreatment Review Panel.

 Vulnerable adults may have difficulty reporting these crimes to law enforcement due to a variety of factors, including a lack of awareness that a crime has occurred, limited communication abilities, social isolation, dependence on the perpetrator, or fear of retaliation.
 This makes it especially important for members of the public to provide “tips” to stop harm to vulnerable adults.